mcnnowak/mcnnowak.github.io/posts/create-a-site.md

 ---
-title: 'How I deployed this site in a couple hours for (almost) free'
+title: How I deployed this site in a couple hours for (almost) free
+description: 'This is the subtitle'
+author: Michael Nowak
-date: '10/27/2020'
+date: '2020-10-27'
+hero_image: ../static/bali-15.jpg
 ---

 I deployed this site in about four hours.
 I cheated, I cut corners, I used a bunch of free tools and templates.
 And this is exactly what I needed.